patternmatch/oauth2-blog/README.md

 # Spring Boot 2 and OAuth2 integration: complete guide
 In this project we present how to improve your SpringBoot app's security by using OAuth2 authentication.
-The full content you can find in our blog post HERE (TODO: add a link).
+The full content you can find in our blog post [HERE](https://pattern-match.com/blog/2018/10/17/springboot2-with-oauth2-integration/).

 ## Building the project
 You can use gradle wrapper which is configured in the project.